All posts

 Single-member LLC (disregarded entity)

-A single-member LLC that is treated as a disregarded entity for US tax purposes does not file its own tax return — income and expenses flow through to the owner's personal return.
+Here's where it gets unintuitive.
+A single-member LLC treated as a disregarded entity doesn't file its own tax return — everything flows through to your personal return.
 But for FBAR purposes, the LLC is a separate "United States person" with its own filing obligation.

-1. The individual owner files an FBAR reporting any foreign financial accounts they personally own or have signature authority over
+1. You file an FBAR reporting foreign accounts you personally own or have signature authority over

-2. The LLC files a separate FBAR reporting any foreign financial accounts it owns or has signature authority over
+2. The LLC files a separate FBAR for its foreign accounts

-If the same foreign account is in the LLC's name and the individual is the sole member, both the individual and the LLC may need to report the same account.
-FinCEN's FBAR FAQ provides that a disregarded entity that is owned by a US person has its own FBAR filing obligation.
+If the same foreign account is in the LLC's name and you're the sole member, both you and the LLC may need to report the same account.
+FinCEN's filing instructions confirm that a disregarded entity owned by a US person has its own FBAR obligation.

-In practice, many CPAs file a single FBAR in the individual's name listing all accounts (personal and LLC-owned) with the LLC listed as the account holder where applicable.
-The filing instructions allow this.
-But technically, both the entity and the individual have independent obligations.
+In practice, most CPAs file a single FBAR in the individual's name listing all accounts, with the LLC noted as the account holder where applicable.
+The instructions allow this.
+But technically, both the entity and the individual carry independent obligations.

 Multi-member LLC

-A multi-member LLC is treated as a partnership for US tax purposes by default.
-The LLC files its own FBAR if it has foreign accounts.
-Each member who is a US person also files their own FBAR for any foreign accounts they personally hold.
+A multi-member LLC defaults to partnership treatment.
+The LLC files its own FBAR for any foreign accounts it holds.
+Each US-person member also files their own FBAR for personal foreign accounts.

 LLC taxed as S-Corp or C-Corp